JavaScriptKC/workshop/labs/HTTP.md

 };
 ```

 1. This function takes a template string and a data object.
-It searches for instances of ```{variableName}``` and replaces them with data.variableName.
-Feel free to copy/paste this code unless you want extra practice with JavaScript.
+It searches for the pattern ```{variableName}``` and replaces matches with ```data.variableName```.
+Feel free to copy/paste this code unless you want extra practice writing JavaScript.

 Let's use this simple template engine to parse the content of our ```index.html``` file.